konturio/disaster-ninja-cd/helm/README.md

 Platform Helm Charts
 ======================

-This folder contains all platform apps helm charts
+This folder contains helm charts for all Platform apps
 ---

 Helm Charts: